blog post guidelines

 - Anything that asks readers a question (to encourage comments and interaction).

 - How you came up with the idea for your book(s) (since we often get asked where our ideas come from).

 - Felony Fightclub!
 Write a short fight scene (around 500 words) between one of your characters and another character from a well-known series (books, TV, film, games, etc.).

-All of the above can be reused by multiple authors, assuming that each can provide their own unique spin.
+All of the above can be reused by multiple writers, assuming that each can provide their own unique spin.

 You are not in any way limited to the list above!
 They are suggestions only.
 They should, however, give you an idea of what we are aiming for.

 Here is an example of a blog post which meets these guidelines. (link opens in a new window, close that to return here)

 Need more help with ideas?
 Feel free to contact us.